-WATCH: This Is How Often You Should Be Washing Your Bathroom Towels, According to Latest Survey
+WATCH: How Often You Should Be Washing Your Bathroom Towels, According to Experts

 And though you may think washing your towels this little may be no big deal, in truth, it can lead to a few nasty germs and different bacteria infesting your bathroom.